 Integration with spreadsheet modelling

-This Oxford Management Centre online training program provides delegates with the tools required to find better answers to questions such as:
+The Oxford 5-Day MBA in Finance online training course provides delegates with the tools required to find better answers to questions such as:

 What is the appropriate discount rate to be used in investment appraisal?